Aba Nigeria Temple: Design and architecture

-The temple has a total floor area of 11,500 square feet (1,068 m²).
+The temple has a total floor area of 11,500 square feet (1,070 m^{2}).
 Its exterior is finished in Namibian pearl granite, and the landscaping features native palm trees, flowers, and shrubs.
 The building has a single spire, with a statue of the angel Moroni on its top.

 The interior has African-inspired design elements.
 Makore wood, similar to mahogany, was used throughout, while Akala wood furniture was decorated with gold leafing.
 A designer adapted vivid colors and patterns after studying African textiles.
 Hand-sculpted carpets, decorative floor tiles, and stained-glass windows further reflect African motifs.

 Community participation

 The temple was received as a significant milestone for Nigerian members.
 At the open house, Abia State deputy governor Clement Nwafor described the temple as “one of the greatest blessings in Nigeria.”

-Community leaders, media, and religious figures attended tours before the open house, with many expressing admiration for the temple’s design and purpose.
+Community leaders, media, and religious figures attended tours before the open house, with many expressing admiration for the temple's design and purpose.
 Nigerian members also contributed through volunteer efforts such as choir rehearsals and temple preparation classes.

 A cultural celebration featuring Nigerian youth dances took place on August 6, 2005, the day before the dedication.
 During the dedication weekend, Hinckley arrived at the temple by helicopter from Port Harcourt, where large crowds, including schoolchildren, gathered to greet him.

 Temple leadership and admittance

 The church's temples are directed by a temple president and matron, each typically serving for a term of three years.
 The president and matron oversee the administration of temple operations and provide guidance and training for both temple patrons and staff.
-The temple’s first president was Jerry Valient Kirk.
+The temple's first president was Jerry Valient Kirk.
 In 2010, Alexander A. Odume was called as the temple president, the first Nigerian to serve in this capacity.
 In 2013, John A. Ihenkoro, a native of Aba, but then living in Abuja and serving as a stake patriarch, was called as the next temple president.^{} In 2023, Lekwauwa O. Agbai was called as temple president, with his wife Loretta U. Agbai serving as matron.

 Like all the church's temples, it is not used for Sunday worship services.
 To members of the church, temples are regarded as sacred houses of the Lord.
 Once dedicated, only church members with a current temple recommend can enter for worship.